Management Tools & Enforcement in Commercial Fisheries

 Ecosystem-based management (EBM) is a holistic approach to natural resource management that considers every aspect of an ecosystem, including humans, rather than concentrating on one single species or ecosystem issue.
 EBM focuses on maintaining sustainable relationships within an ecosystem.

-Adaptive management is not a specific tool, but a philosophy of sorts.
+Adaptive management is an important philosophy.
 As social and environmental conditions change, fishery management needs to be able to quickly adapt.
 An adaptive management structure that encourages iterative and salient policy change can address environmental change and uncertainty, but is more complicated to implement and enforce by the governing body.
 Despite the additional effort, many prominent fishery scientists advocate that adaptive management is the way to go.
 Encouraging stakeholders, especially fishermen, to participate in the decision-making process adds to adaptive management and is referred to as participatory adaptive management.

 Top-down vs bottom-up